What is Constipation?

 The normal length of time between bowel movements varies widely from person to person.
 Some people have them three times a day.
 Others have them only once or twice a week.

 Going longer than 3 or more days without one, though, is usually too long.
 After 3 days, the stool or feces become harder and more difficult to pass.
+If you experience sudden constipation with belly pain or cramping that lasts 3 days or more, contact your gastroenterologist at Digestive Health Centers to make an appointment at a medical office closest to you in DFW, including Plano, Dallas and North Richland Hills.

-What Are Signs of Constipation?
+What are Signs of Constipation?

 - Few bowel movements